felixludos/homepage/content/home.md

 Before that, I completed my Bachelor’s degree in Computer Science, Physics, and Chemistry in 2018.
 During my undergraduate degree, I worked with Lutz Maibaum on analyzing molecular dynamics simulations to characterize the [structure of cellular membranes](#research-spares).
 I also worked with Boris Blinov on simulating trapped ions to improve cooling for storing and processing quantum information.

+Although I was born in Boston, I started school in Vienna, Austria.
+However,when I was 12, I moved to Washington State and graduated from Redmond High School in 2015.
+As a result, I am both a native English and German speaker.